 You will receive a reminder from Blue Card Services when your card is going to expire.
 Do not ignore this reminder.

-It is your responsibility to hold a valid Blue Card as relevant to your placement.
+It is your responsibility to maintain hold a valid Blue Card as relevant to your placement.
 We recommend submitting your renewal at least 1 month prior to the expiry of your existing card.
-You must submit your Blue Card renewal before your current card expires to be able to undertake or continue placement activity under the No Card, No Start law.
-Blue Card renewals should be completed online.
+To ensure uninterrupted participation in placement activities and adhere to You must submit your Blue Card renewal before your current card expires to be able to undertake or continue placement activity under the No Card, No Start law, it is imperative to submit your Blue Card renewal on time.
+Blue Card renewals should be completed online for your convenience and efficiency.

 You will need to follow steps 1 to 4 as above if you do not already have CRN number or Blue Card account number.
 If you have previously been linked by the Faculty of Medicine, you can proceed to log in to the Blue Card applicant portal to renew your Blue Card online.